Accredited Nonprofit Online Universities 2023

-A non-profit online college is an excellent choice for a quality education.
-Non-profit means that funds which the school receives from tuition go back into the school programs.
-This money is generally used to enhance the course curriculum as well as the student experience.
+Nonprofit online colleges are an excellent choice for quality education.
+Nonprofit means that funds the school receives from tuition go back into the school programs.
+This money is generally used by the nonprofit management of the university to enhance the course curriculum as well as the student experience.

-While for-profit schools are run more like a business, where the primary goal is to fatten its bottom line, non-profit schools may also offer better accreditation and a more extensive choice of classes.
+While for-profit college is run more like a business, where the primary goal is to fatten its bottom line, nonprofit college may also offer better accreditation and a more extensive choice of classes.

-In our analysis of the best non-profit online colleges, we looked at several factors and ranked our list of schools accordingly.
+In our analysis of the best nonprofit online colleges and universities, we looked at several factors and ranked our list of schools accordingly.

 Retention Rate: 97%